 Meat is rich in creatine, an important energy buffer in muscle cells, and the main constituent of a popular sports supplement used by athletes.
-But we are now finding out that there’s more to creatine than ‘meats’ the eye.
+However, we’re now finding out that there’s more to creatine than ‘meats’ the eye.

-To be clear here, we are not suggesting you wolf down loads of steaks, sausages, bacon. etc., as there is significant evidence to suggest that excessive meat consumption can lead to a number of health problems which we will touch upon in this article.
+To be clear, it is not a good idea to wolf down loads of steaks, sausages, bacon. etc., as there is significant evidence to suggest that excessive meat consumption can lead to multiple health problems.

 Creatine (α-methyl guanidine-acetic acid) was first identified by French chemist Michel Eugène Chevreul in 1832, who isolated it from skeletal muscle.
 Due to its presence in living tissue, Chevreul named it after the Greek word κρέας (kreas), meaning meat.